nodecattel/asteroid/README.md

 For issues and questions:
 - Check the troubleshooting section
 - Review logs with `docker-compose logs -f`
-- Consult Asterdex API documentation
+- Consult Aster Dex API documentation at https://asterdex.com

 ## Credits

-Built with modern web technologies and 100% Asterdex API integration.
+**Astroid** - Built with modern web technologies and 100% Aster Dex API integration by NodeCattel.